Monster 900 restoration

 buzzer

-thanks Greenmonster waytogo
+thanks Greenmonster [thumbsup]

 back after the break...
-I did relent and have a few hours in the workshop laughingdp next the hydraulics … I stripped everything down and cleaned the callipers and master cylinder up. the callipers came up well, but the anodizing on the master cylinders were poor… so I bead blasted them and have decided to leave them silver… All the seals were perfect, so I have reused these.
+I did relent and have a few hours in the workshop [laugh] next the hydraulics … I stripped everything down and cleaned the callipers and master cylinder up. the callipers came up well, but the anodizing on the master cylinders were poor… so I bead blasted them and have decided to leave them silver… All the seals were perfect, so I have reused these.
 I cleaned the callipers up in petrol with some very fine scotchbrite, being very gentle, they came up a treat.

 looked at the switchgear and although its in great condition, the plastic sleeving was tatty… so I used some of the braided stuff, and some glue lined shrink wrap to finish it off… the braided stuff expands a lot, so no need to remove the terminals off the wire which is a bonus.